MicrosoftEdge/MSEdgeExplainers/PwaDigitalGoods/explainer.md

 };
 ```

-## <dt id="dfn-developer guide">Understanding and Proper Usage of the Digital Goods API in Microsoft Store vs. Google Play</dt>
+## <dt id="dfn-developer-guide">Understanding and Proper Usage of the Digital Goods API in Microsoft Store vs. Google Play</dt>
 In this guide, we will highlight key behavioral differences between the API's implementation in the Microsoft Store and Google Play, ensuring a smooth transition and optimal use across both platforms.

 ## <dt id="dfn-pre-requests">Prerequisites to use Digital Goods API on Windows</dt>